matrix-org/synapse/UPGRADE.rst

 -----------------------------------------------------------------------

 This release introduces `a regression <https://github.com/matrix-org/synapse/issues/9853>`_ that can overwhelm connected Prometheus instances.
-This issue was not present in Synapse v1.32.0rc1.
-It is recommended not to update to this release.
-If you have upgraded to v1.32.0 already, please upgrade to v1.31.1 which contains a fix.
+This issue is not present in Synapse v1.32.0rc1, and is fixed in Synapse v1.32.1.

+If you have been affected, please first upgrade to a more recent Synapse version.
-If you started Synapse on v1.32.0, you may need to remove excess writeahead logs in order for Prometheus to recover; instructions for doing so are `here <https://github.com/matrix-org/synapse/pull/9854#issuecomment-823472183>`_.
+You then may need to remove excess writeahead logs in order for Prometheus to recover.
+Instructions for doing so are provided
+`here <https://github.com/matrix-org/synapse/pull/9854#issuecomment-823472183>`_.

 Dropping support for old Python, Postgres and SQLite versions